If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 WHERE TO STAY IN CUSCO

-Cusco has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Cusco to fit the needs of budget backpackers, luxury travelers, and everyone in between.
+There are hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Cusco to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: JW Marriott El Convento Cusco

-An unforgettable stay at any Marriott Hotel around the world is never a bad choice.
-This particular Marriott boasts beautiful interiors with antique exposed bricks and it’s just a few minutes walk to the main square, Plaza de Armas.
 The rooms are elegantly styled featuring cable TV, wifi, a minibar, and a private bathroom.
 Oxygen-enriched rooms are also available for those who struggle with high altitudes.

 Mid Range: Tambo del Arriero Hotel Boutique

 A charming colonial boutique hotel located in the Nueva Alta neighborhood, a short walking distance to the San Pedro Market and Cusco’s main square.
-The rooms are spacious and cozy featuring a TV, iPhone docking station, free wifi, work desk, warm heating, and some even boast a private jacuzzi.

 FOR ALL OTHER PLACES TO STAY IN CUSCO, SEARCH ON BOOKING.COM

-WHAT TO PACK FOR AUSANGATE
+WHAT TO PACK FOR AUSANGATE PERU

 Must-Have Travel Essentials